 Turkey hunting continues to be very popular.
 Unfortunately, turkey hunting can be dangerous.
 In fact, each year a significant percentage of hunting-related shooting accidents involve turkey hunters—as much as 25-30% of all hunting-related shooting accidents—in those states with many turkeys and turkey hunters.

-- Assume every noise and movement is another hunter, not a turkey.
+- Assume any noise is made by a human and not by a turkey.

-- Wear hunter orange when entering or leaving your turkey hunting area.
+- Drape an orange vest around a tree near your calling location so that other hunters know you’re there.
+Wear hunter orange when entering or leaving your turkey hunting area.

 If you see another hunter: